Safe House (2012 film): Release

 The film premiered in New York City on February 7, 2012, and was released in U.S. theaters on February 10, 2012.
-Safe House was released to Blu-ray and DVD on June 5, 2012 in the United States.
+Safe House was released to Blu-ray and DVD on June 5, 2012, in the United States.

 Reception

 Box office

 Safe House grossed $126.4 million in the United States, and $81.7 million in other territories, for a worldwide total of $208.1 million.

 Safe House earned $13.6 million on opening day, and a total of $40.2 million over the weekend, finishing second behind The Vow.
 The film was the second-biggest opener for Washington, behind American Gangster ($43.6 million), and third-best for Reynolds behind X-Men Origins: Wolverine ($85.1 million) and Green Lantern ($53.2 million), respectively.
-In its second weekend, it finished first $23.6 million.
+In its second weekend, it finished first at $23.6 million.
 It became the second film in 2012 to cross the $100 million mark domestically after The Vow and the fourth film to cross the mark worldwide after Underworld: Awakening, Journey 2: The Mysterious Island, and The Vow.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 53% based on 194 reviews; the average rating is 5.70/10.
-The site's consensus reads, "Safe House stars Washington and Reynolds are let down by a thin script and choppily edited action sequences."
-On Metacritic the film holds an average weighted score of 52 out of 100 based on 36 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.